 And, just like your premium, different insurers will charge different excess.

 You can choose your own voluntary excess.
-You don't have to set one at all.
-But the higher you set it, the cheaper your car insurance premium will be.
+In fact, you don't have to set one at all.

 Although having a higher voluntary excess tends to make your premium cheaper, you need to make sure you choose an amount that you could afford to pay if you had to make a claim.

-When you make a claim, you have to pay compulsory and voluntary excess.
+When you make a claim, you have to pay compulsory and voluntary excess (if you have it).

 When you add them together, you get your "total excess".

 This is the number that matters.
 When you make a claim, this is what you'll have to pay.

 So let's say you have a compulsory excess of £150, and a voluntary excess of £300.
 That would mean you'd need to pay £450 if you made a claim on your insurance.

 (We think "compulsory excess" and "voluntary excess" are pretty unhelpful terms.
 It's better to think of it as one big excess, with "compulsory" excess being more like a "minimum excess".
 But insurers like to talk about compulsory and voluntary excess, so we thought it was worth explaining them here.)